-NOTE: For brevity's sake, from this point on we’re going to use Preferences rather than Attitudes/Preferences.
+NOTE: For the sake of brevity, from this point on we’re going to use Preferences rather than Attitudes/Preferences.

-As mentioned previously, shortly after we’ve been conceived and the brain starts to develop, we start processing information, arriving at conclusions, and sorting these conclusions into the three main categories of values, beliefs, and preferences.
+After the brain starts to develop, we begin processing information, arriving at conclusions, and sorting these conclusions into the three main categories of values, beliefs, and preferences.
 Each conclusion we make is “filed” into the respective category and subcategory.
-These conclusions begin to form our System Of Beliefs (SOB).
+These conclusions form our System Of Beliefs (SOB).

 Here is an example of how that might unfold:

-Research has shown that unborn children can recognize the voice of their mother and of those who spend time talking to them while they are in the womb.
+Research has shown that unborn children can recognize the voice of their mother and of those who spend time talking to them or their mother while they are in the womb.
 Unborn babies recognize voices and make associations with them as part of the processing, attribution, and memory process.
-When the child is born, he/she knows the familiar voice as demonstrated by the child turning their head toward the familiar voice while not responding to voices that are unfamiliar.
+When the child is born, the child knows the familiar voice as demonstrated by the child turning their head toward the familiar voice while not responding to voices that are unfamiliar.

 My (Jim Folk) wife and I witnessed this first hand.
 When our youngest daughter had her twin boys, the moment she spoke to her first born, he turned his head toward her showing that he knew and felt safe with her and favored her interaction.
 But when anyone else spoke to him, he didn’t turn his head or show favor.

-In this case, this son, while in the womb, learned that his mother’s voice was ‘Good’ and, therefore, responded favorably to it.
-This conclusion and its related conclusions were filed into his developing SOB - in the Values category as ‘Good,’ the Beliefs category as ‘True,’ and the Preferences category as ‘Like.’
-From these conclusions, he behaved (thought and acted).
+In this case, while in the womb, he learned that his mother’s voice was “Good,” and therefore, responded favorably to it.
+This conclusion and its related conclusions were filed into his developing SOB - in the Values category as “Good,” the Beliefs category as “True,” and the Preferences category as “Like.”
+From these conclusions, he behaved (thought and acted) accordingly.

 So even in the womb humans are learning and developing their SOB.

 The process of constructing our SOB is even clearer when you watch children grow and develop.
-Very soon after they are born, they will let you know what they want; when they are uncomfortable, hungry, tired, and feeling comforted; and so on.
-All of these behaviors demonstrate that processing has or is going on, which results in the type of behavior they exhibit.
-And based on their life experience, processing continues.
+Very soon after they are born, they will let you know what they want; when they are uncomfortable, hungry, tired, and desiring to be comforted; and so on.
+All of these behaviors demonstrate that processing has been and is going on, which results in the type of behavior they exhibit.
+This processing, categorizing, and drawing upon information continues throughout our lives.

 For example, if a child is given something that tastes good to him, such as mashed pears, he might conclude he likes mashed pears.
-Based on that conclusion, he may cognitively rate mashed pears as a ‘Like’ and file that conclusion in the appropriate ‘Preferences’ subcategory.
-Whenever mom gives him mashed pears, he’ll respond favorably because he has previously concluded he ‘likes’ mashed pears.
-So mashed pears become a ‘Preference.’
+Based on that conclusion, he might cognitively rate mashed pears as a "Like" and file that conclusion in the appropriate "Preferences" subcategory.
+Whenever mom gives him mashed pears, he’ll respond favorably because he "likes" mashed pears as they have become a "Preference."

-But if he is given something he doesn’t like, such as mashed green beans, he’ll file that conclusion under ‘dislike’ in the ‘Preferences’ category of his SOB.
+If he is given something he doesn’t like, however, such as mashed green beans, he’ll file that conclusion under “dislike” in the “Preferences” category of his SOB.
 Whenever he is given mashed green beans, he may rebel because he previously concluded he doesn’t like them.
 And so on.

 Our SOB is constructed based on the conclusions we make about our life experience.
-From those conclusions, we behave.
+Those conclusions influence our behavior.

 As we grow and develop, every thought we have is filtered through and influenced by our SOB.
 This process can be illustrated as:

-This process is much more complex than what we’ve described, but the bottom line is this: Our SOB is constructed from the conclusions we make about life.
+This process is much more complex than what we’ve described, but the conclusion is: Our SOB is constructed from the conclusions we make about life.
 Then, the conclusions contained in our SOB heavily influence our behavior.

 Values - the notions of good and bad/right and wrong, once determined, are difficult to change.
-While we CAN change them, they most often take a lot of work and convincing.
+While we CAN change them, most often lasting change requires a lot of perseverance and repetition to achieve.

 Beliefs – the notions of true and false are still resistant to change but are easier to change than values.

 Preferences – the notions of like and dislike are the easiest to change.
-In fact, we change them all the time.
+In fact, we change them whenever we want.

 Here are some examples:

-If we grew up in a home where we were taught murder is wrong, most likely we’d believe that murder was wrong - that conclusion would form part of our SOB in the Values category.
+If you grew up in a home where you were taught murder is wrong, most likely you’ll believe that murder is wrong - that conclusion would form part of your SOB in the Values category.

-If we grew up in a family that taught all humans are equal - and if we believed that was true - that belief would become a part of our SOB in the Beliefs category.
+If you grew up in a family that taught all humans are equal - and if you believed that was true - that belief would become a part of your SOB in the Beliefs category.

-If we liked the taste of vanilla ice cream over chocolate ice cream, that conclusion would become a part of our SOB in the Preferences category.
-Whenever we were served ice cream and had a choice between vanilla and chocolate, you’d most likely choose vanilla because that’s the one you’ve learned to prefer.
+If you liked the taste of vanilla ice cream over chocolate ice cream, that conclusion would become a part of your SOB in the Preferences category.
+Whenever you were served ice cream and had a choice between vanilla and chocolate, you’d most likely choose vanilla because that’s the one you’ve learned to prefer.

 And so on.

-These are just three examples of a multitude of conclusions we could make that, then, populate our SOB with information, which we then draw on to make decisions with.
+These are just three examples of a multitude of conclusions you could make that would then populate your SOB with information, which you would draw on to make decisions with, and then act upon.

-If someone challenged our views about murder, most likely our conclusion wouldn’t change unless we were presented with a strong case to change that conclusion.
+If someone challenged your views about murder, most likely your conclusion wouldn’t change unless you were presented with a strong case to change that conclusion.
 For most people, it would have to take a lot of convincing to change this Value.

 If someone challenged your Belief about all humans being equal, that would still require a lot of convincing.
 But, it wouldn’t require as much convincing as it takes to change a Value.

 If someone challenged your preference for an ice cream flavor, however, it wouldn’t require much convincing.
-All the person would need to do is give you a flavor you liked more than vanilla.
+All the person would need to do is give you a flavor you liked better than vanilla.